veg/hyphy-tutorials/selection/README.md

 >(D20_234:0,D20_237:0):0.005843978498632621):0.01022675723558638,
 >(D20_230:0.02979851732996924,D20_231:0.006905678660095517):0.02444611465196596):0.005946252173834307);

 Repeat the analysis from the previous section, choosing option 4 (**Set Test**) in step 5.
 Note that you could also manually select the set of branches to test in the same dialog.

 The results of this *a priori* analysis are

 ```
 [BUSTED] Selected 1 branches as the test (foreground) set: Node1
 [BUSTED] Obtaining initial branch lengths under the GTR model
-[BUSTED] Log(L) = -2114.132336771765
+[BUSTED] Log(L) = -2114.132339409427
 [BUSTED] Fitting the unconstrained branch-site model
-[BUSTED] Log(L) = -2031.317686315219.
-Unrestricted class omega = 509.675292896259 (weight = 0.07817272825843137)
+[BUSTED] Log(L) = -2031.305449888161.
+Unrestricted class omega = 526.0793380680087 (weight = 0.07817009929325522)
 [BUSTED] Fitting the branch-site model that disallows omega > 1 among foreground branches
-[BUSTED] Log(L) = -2050.106555576094
+[BUSTED] Log(L) = -2050.103092373559
-[BUSTED] Likelihood ratio test for episodic positive selection, p = 4.392065044989124e-10
+[BUSTED] Likelihood ratio test for episodic positive selection, p = 6.859423140603838e-09
 ```

 Questions.

+0. Use the [web app](http://veg.github.io/hyphy-vision/busted/) to visualize the JSON result file from this analysis and compare the inferred &omega; distributions for the foreground and background branches.
 1. Explain why the log-likelihood for the unconstrained model is higher for the case when *a priori* branches are tested?
 2. Do these results suggest that the transmission branch is evolving differently from the rest of the tree?
-3. If the a priori analysis had a negative result (no selection on the transmission branch), might it still be possible to find evidence of selection in the **All** branches analysis?
+3. If the *a priori* analysis had a negative result (no selection along the transmission branch), might it still be possible to find evidence of selection in the **All** branches analysis?

 Use aBSREL to find lineages which have experienced episodic diversification.
 ----------------------------------

->aBSREL is a method we are currently preparing for publication.
+>aBSREL is a method described in [Smith et al](http://www.ncbi.nlm.nih.gov/pubmed/25697341).
 It is an extension of our popular [BS-REL model](http://www.ncbi.nlm.nih.gov/pubmed/21670087), which performs a complexity analysis and model selection prior to doing hypothesis testing.
 It runs much faster than BS-REL and has better statistical properies.

 We continue using the `HIV.nex` dataset from the previous example, but now we are interested in scanning the phylogeny for all the branches where selection may have operated.

 1. Select the appropriate analysis to run
   * **_GUI_** Choose *Analysis:Standard Analyses:Positive Selection:BranchSiteREL.bf*
   * **_CLI_** When presented with the list of standard analysis options upon launch, choose *Positive Selection*, then option 1 (*Use the random effects branch-site model (2010) to find lineages subject to episodic selection.*)
 2. **Universal** genetic code option
 3. **Yes** to choose the adaptive version of BSREL.